 Since this is the time of year when many of us have a hard time maintaining our sanity along with our girlish figures, I thought I would do a check-in on my weight loss journey in hopes that it will help you stay motivated.

-If you’ll remember, I did a post recently that said that I had gained some of the weight back.
+If you’ll remember, I did a post recently that said that I had gained some of the weight back, my body mass index was not looking too good.
 Between hormonal imbalances, a new relationship and stress eating, I saw 10 lbs hop right back on.
 It was terrifying, not because I’m afraid of the number, but I honestly, really did NOT want to have to do the work to get that weight back off again.
-Like, really didn’t want to do it.
+Like, really didn’t want to do it, I recommend to read the benefits of Garcinia Cambogia has been reported to include weight loss, appetite suppression, and improved mood.
+However, the scientific evidence is mixed, and much of the hype relates to anecdotal reports.
+In this article, we look at the science behind some of the health benefits in order to separate fact from fiction, here I leave the website to check full information https://www.patchmd.com/benefits-of-garcinia-cambogia.html.

 Interesting concept.
 So, it’s been a month and I had Lucky Guy measure me yesterday morning just as a benchmark.
 Later that afternoon, by complete chance, I was rifling through paperwork and found a long lost box that had my original measurements from when I began the weight loss process.